-So, Volkswagen has confirmed that it will offer 300 Golf GTI TCRs in South Africa for ‘under R700 000’ next year.
+So, Volkswagen has confirmed that it will offer 300 Golf GTI TCRs in South Africa.
 The news has lit up our social media channels with various opinions, but there appears to be some confusion regarding what the differences are between the standard Golf GTI and the GTI TCR.
 Let’s set the record straight then, shall we?

 The Golf GTI TCR is the last swansong of the Golf 7 generation before the new Golf 8 is expected to be revealed in October 2019.
-Earlier this year, Volkswagen SA stated that the Golf GTI TCR would not be offered in South Africa but the brand sneakily used the 2019 Festival of Motoring to announce its intentions to bring the GTI TCR to market in SA.
+In August 2019, Volkswagen SA sneakily used the 2019 Festival of Motoring to announce its intentions to bring the GTI TCR to market in SA and the good news is it's arriving in July 2020.

 1. It has more power and it’s faster